docker-flow/docker-flow-proxy/README.md

 Docker Flow: Proxy
 ==================

-The goal of the [Docker Flow: Proxy](https://github.com/vfarcic/docker-flow-proxy) project is to provide an easy way to reconfigure proxy every time a new service is deployed or when a service is scaled.
+The goal of the [Docker Flow: Proxy](https://github.com/vfarcic/docker-flow-proxy) project is to provide a simple way to reconfigure proxy every time a new service is deployed, or when a service is scaled.
 It does not try to "reinvent the wheel", but to leverage the existing leaders and join them through an easy to use integration.
 It uses [HAProxy](http://www.haproxy.org/) as a proxy and [Consul](https://www.consul.io/) for service discovery.
 On top of those two, it adds custom logic that allows on-demand reconfiguration of the proxy.

 Examples
 --------

-For a more detailed example please read the [TODO](TOD) article.
+For a more detailed example, please read the [Docker Flow: Proxy - On-Demand HAProxy Reconfiguration](http://technologyconversations.com/2016/03/16/docker-flow-prox…-reconfiguration/) article.

-Prerequisite for the *Docker Flow: Proxy* container is at least one [Consul](https://www.consul.io/) instance and the ability to put services information.
+Prerequisite for the *Docker Flow: Proxy* container is, at least, one [Consul](https://www.consul.io/) instance and the ability to put services information.
 The easiest way to store services information in Consul is through [Registrator]([Registrator](https://github.com/gliderlabs/registrator)).

-To run the *Docker Flow: Proxy* container, please execute the following command (please change *[CONSUL_IP]* with the address of the Consul instance).
+To run the *Docker Flow: Proxy* container, please execute the following command (change *[CONSUL_IP]* with the address of the Consul instance).

 ```bash
 docker run -d \